walmartlabs/zUID/Installation-Git.md

         git clone git@github.com:YOURNAME/zUID.git

 1. You will now have a local project that contains an association to a remote named `origin`, which is your forked repo.
 In order to pull subsequent changes from the _original_ repo to your local project, an additional remote named `upstream` should be added to your project.
-Change into the working directory add the `upstream` remote:
+Change into the working directory and add the `upstream` remote:

         git remote add upstream git://github.com/walmart/zUID.git